MIGRATION POLICIES

 - relate the theories and concepts addressed and discussed during the course to relevant problems and discussion topics and to analyses proposed by other disciplinary fields.

 2) Hollifield F. Martin P.L.
 Orrenius P.M. and Heran F. (eds) 2022 Controlling immigration.
-A comparative perspective, 4th Edition, Standford University Press.
-Studiare: Part 1; Chapter 11 (Italy); Part 5 and two other chapters corresponding to two countries.
+A comparative perspective, 4th Edition, Stanford University Press.
+Studiare: Part 1; Chapter 11 (Italy); Part 5 and another chapter corresponding to the policies of one country.

-Some other readings will be reported later and will constitute material for class presentations and the final paper.
+Some other readings will be reported later and will constitute material for class presentations.

 Scores in the 18-22 range will be awarded in the presence of: